WilliamsPanLab/gs/Step1_SampleConstruction/README.md

 5. Chunk 5 just converts data to numeric format.

 6. Chunk 6 loads in cognitive data.
 Note this and subsequent chunks are modeled after a [nice paper](https://pubmed.ncbi.nlm.nih.gov/30595399/), for which we explicitly demonstrate functional equivalence as a supplementary result.
 The basis of the derived cognitive score for each child (at each timepoint) is largely the NIH toolbox, but two additional tasks are included.
-In chunk 6 the cognitive data is merged in ([source 1](https://nda.nih.gov/data_structure.html?short_name=abcd_tbss01), [2](https://nda.nih.gov/data_structure.html?short_name=abcd_ps01), and [3](https://nda.nih.gov/data_structure.html?short_name=lmtp201))
+In chunk 6 the cognitive data is merged in ([source 1](https://nda.nih.gov/data_structure.html?short_name=abcd_tbss01), [2](https://nda.nih.gov/data_structure.html?short_name=abcd_ps01), and [3](https://nda.nih.gov/data_structure.html?short_name=lmtp201)).
+Note not all tasks gathered at timepoint1 were repeated at timepoint2: we used data/tasks available at both timepoints.

 7. Chunk 7 preps cognitive data for factorization: converts data to numeric, calculates correct trials, and notes + excludes participants with missing data (unfortunately we do lose a lot of kids here)